 How do I get to the State House?

 Driving and public transportation directions to the State House.
-The cheapest parking is underneath the Boston Common, which requires walking a few blocks up a hill to the State House.
+The least expensive parking is underneath the Boston Common, which requires walking a few blocks up a hill to the State House.
 Note this garage can fill up.
+You can reserve a spot through SpotHero at this garage or another.
 Enter by the General Hooker entrance on Beacon Street (a statue of General Hooker on a horse marks the entrance).
-There is an accessible entrance on Bowdoin Street.
+There is an accessible entrance around the corner on Bowdoin Street.
 The event is on the 2nd floor in the “Great Hall.”
-We plan to have a greeter from our team at the entrance who can help direct you and the rangers at security are helpful and can also point you in the right direction.
+We will have a greeter from our team at the entrance to help direct you.
+The Rangers at the entrance are also very helpful.

 What should I wear?

-Business attire is appropriate, though that doesn’t mean you should purchase a new suit for the event.
+We often get this question!
+Business casual is appropriate.
 Dress neatly and professionally, and wear shoes that are comfortable enough for walking.

 Do you need donations of towels and pet food?